kriansa/fuel-less/README.md

 ## Installing

 Download or clone from Github.
-Put it on 'less' (NOT lessfuel) dir in the packages dir and add to your app/config/config.php.
+Put it on 'packages/less' dir in and add to your app/config/config.php.

-	git clone --recursive git@github.com:kriansa/lessfuel.git
+	git clone --recursive git@github.com:kriansa/fuel-less.git

 Works with Fuel 1.0 and 1.1